dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide.md

 ### Django Debug Toolbar

-[This](http://django-debug-toolbar.readthedocs.io/en/stable/) Django application provides a set of toolbars, some of which is great for profiling.
-Actually, it has built-in SQL panel, that has an even more informative log of SQL queries with additional features, like time chart, traceback, a result of `EXPLAIN` command, etc.
+[This](http://django-debug-toolbar.readthedocs.io/en/stable/) Django application provides a set of toolbars, some of them are great for profiling.
+Actually, it has built-in SQL panel, that has even more informative log of SQL queries with additional features, like time chart, traceback, a result of `EXPLAIN` command, etc.